Feeding Your 8- to 12-Month-Old

-Infant formula and breast milk continue to provide important nutrients for growing infants, but babies will start to drink less as they approach the first birthday.
+Infant formula and breast milk continue to provide important nutrients for growing infants.
+But babies will start to drink less as they reach their first birthday.
 They're getting more nutrients now from the variety of foods they've learned to eat and enjoy.

-You may be concerned that you're feeding your child too much or not enough.
-Pay attention to your child's cues of hunger and fullness.
+You may worry that you're feeding your baby too much or not enough.
+Watch for signs that your child is hungry or full.
 A child who is full may suck with less enthusiasm, stop, or turn away from the breast or the bottle.
-With solid foods, your baby may turn away, refuse to open his or her mouth, or spit the food out.
+With solid foods, they may turn away, refuse to open their mouth, or spit the food out.

 Let your baby finger feed or hold a spoon while you do the actual feeding.
-This is good preparation for the toddler years when kids take charge of self-feeding.
-And if you haven't already, consider setting regular mealtimes.
+This is good preparation for the toddler years, when kids take charge of feeding themselves.
+And if you haven't already, set regular meal and snack times.